 Protein is essential for building new muscles and maintaining established ones.
-But how do you know much protein to consume to help build muscle?
+But how do you know much protein to consume to build new muscle?

 The amino acids that make up protein are the real focus when calculating how much protein you need to eat to build new muscle.
-Dr. Donald Layman has devised a protein calculator to help determine the recommended amount of dietary protein to consume for healthy muscle growth.
+Luckily for us, world-renowned protein expert, Dr. Donald Layman devised a Personalized Protein Calculator to help you determine the recommended amount of dietary protein to consume for healthy muscle growth.
+And it’s probably not what you think!

 In this article, we will review an easy way to calculate how much protein is recommended to build new muscle, how protein aids with muscle growth, and the benefits of following a protein rich diet optimized for muscle building.